nikhlu07/H.E.L.I.X/canisters/README.md

 ## 🎯 Blockchain-Powered Justice

-These smart contracts represent the **immutable foundation** of CorruptGuard.
+These smart contracts represent the **immutable foundation** of H.E.L.I.X.
 Every transaction, every decision, every fraud detection result is permanently recorded on the Internet Computer blockchain, ensuring that corruption evidence can never be deleted, modified, or hidden.

 **In Jhalawar, corruption files disappeared in bureaucracy.
 On ICP, corruption evidence is eternal.**